cashtokens/cashtokens/readme.md

 Mutable tokens allow the holder to create **only one new token** (i.e. "modify" the mutable token's commitment) which may again have the mutable capability.

 This is a particularly critical use case for covenants, as it enables covenants to modify the commitment in a [tracking token](#covenant-tracking-non-fungible-tokens) without exhaustively validating that the interaction did not unexpectedly mint new tokens (allowing the user to impersonate the covenant).
-While such exhaustive validation could be made efficient with new VM opcodes, such validation is also likely to conflict across covenants, preventing many kinds of covenants from being used in the same transaction.
-As such, this proposal considers the `mutable` capability to be essential for the development of many cross-covenant interfaces.
+While exhaustive validation could be made efficient with new VM opcodes, such validation may commonly conflict across covenants, preventing them from being used in the same transaction.
+As such, this proposal considers the `mutable` capability to be essential for [cross-covenant interfaces](#cross-contract-interfaces).

 Note, because minting and mutable tokens are not immutable, they can be implicitly destroyed, i.e. non-fungible tokens with either capability are not required to be transferred from a transaction's UTXOs to its outputs for the transaction to be considered valid ([unlike most tokens](#disallowing-implicit-destruction-of-immutable-tokens)).
-This is an important optimization for covenant use cases – tokens controlled by a covenant can be used to efficiently hold or share internal state within a coordinating set of covenants.
+This is an important optimization for covenant use cases – tokens controlled by a covenant can be used to hold or share internal state within a coordinating set of covenants.
 By not requiring the token to be duplicated to a new `OP_RETURN` output each time it is mutated, transaction sizes are significantly reduced.

 ### Disallowing Implicit Destruction of Immutable Tokens